Jeļena Ostapenko: 2016: Qatar Open final, Wimbledon mixed SF

-2017: French Open champion, top-10 debut
+2017: French Open champion, top 10

-At the Australian Open, she advanced to the third round of a major for the first time, losing to Karolína Plíšková in three sets despite serving for the match in the third set.
+At the Australian Open, she advanced to the third round of a major tournament for the first time, losing to Karolína Plíšková in three sets despite serving for the match in the third set.

 At the Charleston Open, she reached the final losing to fellow 19-year-old Daria Kasatkina.

 At the French Open, Ostapenko, then ranked 47th in the world, defeated Louisa Chirico, Monica Puig, Lesia Tsurenko, and Samantha Stosur.
 She then faced Caroline Wozniacki in the quarterfinals.
 Ostapenko came from a set down to defeat her, reaching her first Grand Slam semifinal.
 She was the first Latvian female player to do so and first teenager in a decade to reach the French Open semifinals (the last was Ana Ivanovic in 2007), opposite Timea Bacsinszky on 8 June, the birthday of both players.
 She beat Bacsinszky in three sets to reach the final, being the first unseeded female player to play in the final of the French Open since Mima Jaušovec in 1983 and the first Latvian player to reach the final of a major.
 In the final against third-seeded Simona Halep, Ostapenko came back from being down a set and 3–0 to win her first professional title.
 She became the first Latvian player to win a Grand Slam singles tournament and the first unseeded woman to win the French Open since 1933.
 Ostapenko also became the first player since Gustavo Kuerten to win his or her first career title at a Grand Slam tournament; coincidentally Kuerten won his first title at the 1997 French Open on the day Ostapenko was born.
 With the win, she reached a new career-high ranking of world No. 12.

 At Wimbledon, Ostapenko beat Aliaksandra Sasnovich, Françoise Abanda, Camila Giorgi, and fourth-seeded Elina Svitolina en-route to her second Grand Slam quarterfinal.
 She lost to five-time champion Venus Williams.

 Then, at the US Open, she reached the third round by defeating Lara Arruabarrena and Sorana Cîrstea, before losing to Daria Kasatkina.
 Her performance was enough for her to make her top-ten debut in the world rankings, at No. 10.

-At the end of September, she won her second WTA title at the Korea Open in Seoul.
+At the end of September, she won her second career title at the Korea Open in Seoul.
 In the Wuhan Open, she beat Barbora Strýcová and Monica Puig to reach the quarterfinals, where she scored her first win over a reigning WTA number one, Garbiñe Muguruza, extending her winning streak to eight in a row.
 She lost to Ashleigh Barty in the semifinal.

 In October, she reached the semifinals of the China Open, losing to Simona Halep.
 At the WTA Finals, she scored a win over Karolína Plíšková but lost to Muguruza and Venus Williams.

 She ended the season ranked No. 7 in the world.